Ishaq-Shaikh/ResourcesMark-repo/README.md

 ## 🎨 Original Design Credit

 All layout inspiration, color palette, and component structure are based on the original work of **Abdul Sajjad**.
-You can view more of his work at:

 ---